 Rowden told them to get out.
 Fuller refused, saying "it was Christmas Day at night and they came to be merry and to drink perry, which was not to be had anywhere else but here and perry they would have before they went,” according to court records.
 The encounter ended in a fight and stolen property.

-With the harvest over and the cupboards full and the long winter yet to come, December seemed a perfect month for a ripping good celebration.
+With the harvest over, the cupboards full and the long winter yet to come, December seemed a perfect month for a ripping good celebration.

 Lord of Misrule

 Perhaps you’ve sung the Christmas carol, We Wish You a Merry Christmas, with its chorus of “Oh, bring us a figgy pudding…we won’t go until we get some.”
-They weren’t kidding.
+They meant it.

-The Puritan objection to the custom was that a person disguised could slip into a neighbor’s house for an assignation without raising eyebrows.
+The Puritan objected to the custom because a person disguised could slip into a neighbor’s house for an assignation without raising eyebrows.
 How commonplace was the debauchery?
 It's probably impossible to say, though the good Puritans wanted nothing to do with it.

 In 1681, with the Civil War over in England, the crown began pressuring Massachusetts to embrace the Anglican Church and roll back Puritan reforms.
 The colony complied by repealing the laws against Christmas.
 But the holiday remained frowned upon.

-By the early 1800s, however, with Episcopalians and Catholics already celebrating Christmas, the holdout Protestants felt pushed to join in, though most still believed Christmas was essentially a pagan holiday that the Catholic Church had coopted for its own purposes.
-The poem Twas The Night Before Christmas, published in 1822. and Charles Dickens’ classic A Christmas Carol in 1843 gave the holiday a facelift, and the opposition in the church began to relent.
+By the early 1800s, however, with Episcopalians and Catholics already celebrating Christmas, the holdout Protestants felt pushed to join in.
+Most, though, most still considered Christmas a pagan holiday that the Catholic Church had co-opted for its own purposes.

-To read more about the history of Christmas in New England, you may want to read The Battle for Christmas, by Stephen Nissenbaum.
-This story was updated from the 2013 version.
+To read more about the history of New England colonial Christmas, you may want to read The Battle for Christmas, by Stephen Nissenbaum.